 Sublimation Technology and What is the best sublimation printer to buy?

 For sublimation, the printer requires “dry ink” which leads us to Ricoh, Epson, and Sawgrass.
 Well, Roland is another dedicated sublimation brand but so are HP, Brother, and Mimaki which manufacture read-to-go sublimation printers.
 But, the reason for not going there is their price which starts from $15k–because these are industrial units.
-In fact, Epson also has an industrial sublimation lineup with the biggest unit cost around $90k.
+In fact, Epson also has an industrial sublimation lineup with the biggest unit cost of around $90k.
 Of course, you definitely don’t want that.

 Since Ricoh has partnered with Sawgrass–Ricoh providing sublimation supplies and Sawgrass launching them–there are only 2 brands of sublimation printers: Epson and Sawgrass, with which you can transfer designs on polymer and hard substrates.
-Here’s a flowchart that’ll guide you to your destination.

-If the budget is the deciding factor, Epson has a whole heaven opened for you under $400.
+If the budget is the deciding factor, Epson has a whole heaven opened for you for under $400.
 But before we jump into that, get straight;

 Micro-Piezo printheads are available in the Epson EcoTank and WorkForce lineup.
 However, when you convert them, the following things happen;